MobilePayDev/MobilePayDev.github.io/docs/payment-points-api.md

 ## Overview

-When a merchant signs up to use Payments API, the merchant needs to create a payment point.
+After signing up to use Payments API, merchant needs to create a payment point.

-A business can have multiple payment points.
+Single business can have multiple payment points.
 Each payment point is as a location, and it has a MobilePay-assigned payment point ID.
 Establishing multiple payment points is optional, but useful for reporting and tracking sales over time.
 Most customer-related transactions must be to a specific payment point in the API call.

 ## Management of payment points